British Horse Society: Headquarters

 The British Horse Society headquarters circles an ancient oak tree and is topped with a sedum green roof.

 In 2010, the outdated premises were replaced with a state of the art eco-friendly HQ which sits within Abbey Park in Warwickshire.
 The 3.5-acre site offered a great location but came with various planning issues and constraints due to the rural location.
 The architects had to come up with a solution to have a minimal effect on the green belt land beyond.

 The design they came up with was just a single storey, and circled a mature oak tree which had stood on the site for years.
 Constructed from natural stone, clad with European Oak and topped with a sedum green roof, the aim was to create an ecosystem around the one central oak.
 The aim for the building was to create a high quality modern building, without compromising the surrounding countryside.
 To ensure this the materials used were sustainable sourced and the building was designed with this in mind.

 The 2200sqm roof took around 3 weeks to install in the summer of 2010.
 The green roof featured a specialist drainage and filter layer, topped with extensive substrate and a pre grown sedum blanket.
 The roof provides insulation to the building, helping it stay cool in the hot summer months and warm during the winter.
 Studies show that a thick layer of vegetation can increase the efficiency of the roof by up to 60%.
 The rural location meant the green roof helped to reduce the aesthetic impact of the building and blended it into its surroundings.

 Hall of Fame

-British Horse Society Equestrian Hall of Fame honours those who have made outstanding contributions to the world of equestrianism.
+The British Horse Society Equestrian Hall of Fame honours those who have made outstanding contributions to the world of equestrianism.